 Mass, pI, composition and mol% acidic, basic, aromatic, polar etc. amino acids - PEPSTATS (EMBOSS).
 Biochemistry-online (Vitalonic, Russia) gives one % composition, molecular weight, pI, and charge at any desired pH.

 Peptide Molecular Weight Calculator (GenScript) - the online calculator determines the chemical formula and molecular weight of your peptide of interest.
 You can also specify post-translational modifications, such as N- and C- terminal modifications and positioning of disulfide bridges, to obtain more accurate outputs.

-IPC Isoelectric point calculator (Lukasz P. Kozlowski) provides detailed analysis of isoelectric point according different scales for individual proteins, plus the average; together with the number of residues and mass.
+IPC Isoelectric point calculator - provides detailed analysis of isoelectric point according different scales for individual proteins, plus the average; together with the number of residues and mass.
 (Reference: Kozlowski LP (2016) Biol Direct 11: 55).